 - HVAC Tune-up Rebate—This popular rebate requires residential Members to have an energy audit performed on their home.
 Upon completion, participating Members are eligible to receive up to a $50 rebate on an HVAC tune-up performed by a qualified service professional.
 View application.

 - LED Program—Residential Members who replace inefficient lighting in their home with Light Emitting Diodes (LEDs) are eligible to receive a rebate of $3.50 per bulb.
 Members must provide a receipt for verification purposes.
 View application.
+JULY 2014 UPDATE: Funds for this rebate are dwindling, and all likely will be distributed by August 31.

 - Pool Pump Rebate (High Efficiency Variable Speed)—In addition to the $150 rebate, these pumps lower energy use by as much as 75 percent.
 Replace your existing pump with a qualified variable speed unit.
 View application.
+JULY 2014 UPDATE: Funds for this rebate are dwindling, and all likely will be distributed by August 31.

 - Solar Energy Rebate—CoServ supports interconnected co-generation with net metering—per the terms of our Tariff.
 CoServ offers a $1,000 rebate on solar generation (minimum 2 kW DC installation) until allocated funds are depleted.
 View application.

 - Solar Screens Rebate—CoServ now offers a $10 rebate per window on east, west and south-facing windows with screens that provide 80 percent minimum solar-heat blockage.
 View application.
+JULY 2014 UPDATE: Funds for this rebate are dwindling, and all likely will be distributed by August 31.

 - WiFi Thermostat Rebate—Purchase a programmable Wifi-enabled thermostat and receive a $50 rebate.
 Per ENERGY STAR, these devices can save you $180 annually and start at about $120.
 View application.
+JULY 2014 UPDATE: Funds for this rebate are dwindling, and all likely will be distributed by August 31.

 - Tax Credits, Deductions and Programs—Research a variety of tax credits and deductions available for residential and commercial consumers.